-Rodriguez suffered massive internal trauma with injuries to his liver, spleen, and heart and fractures of his sternum, most of his ribs and his left leg.
+Rodriguez suffered massive internal trauma with injuries to his liver, spleen, and heart and fractures of his sternum, most of his ribs, and left leg.
 He died as a result of the severe nature of his injuries.
 The autopsy revealed that he eventually drowned in his own blood but was awake and alert much of the time that he was dying.
-According to a medic who was on the scene before the EMS arrived, Rodriguez knew his name and was aware of what had happened to him after the accident.
-He continued to try to stand up and said, “I can’t breathe” repeatedly.
+According to a medic on the scene, before the EMS arrived, Rodriguez knew his name and was aware of what had happened to him after the accident.
+He continued to try to stand up and said, “I can’t breathe,” repeatedly.

 Slack Davis Sanger represented the family of Jesse Rodriguez in their wrongful death suit against the United States government, securing a settlement for his grieving wife and three adult daughters.